vtrifonov-esfiddle/Meditate/README.md

 # Meditate

-A Garmin Connect IQ meditation app that tracks as an activity the heart rate, HRV, stress and provides vibration alerts.
+A Garmin Connect IQ meditation app that tracks as an activity the heart rate, HRV, stress, respiration rate provides vibration alerts and heart rate chart.

 ## Features

 - ability to save the session as a Connect IQ activity
-    - activity type **Meditating** or **Yoga**
+    - activity type  **Yoga** or **Breathwork**
-- ability to configure multiple meditation/yoga sessions
+- ability to configure multiple breathwork/yoga sessions
     - e.g. a 20 min session with 1 min recurring alerts, triggering a different alert on the 10th minute
     - each session supports interval vibration alerts
     - interval alerts can trigger from a few seconds up to few hours